 You are only allowed to search information regarding patients under your care.
-The PDMP collects data on Schedules II, III, and IV controlled substances.
+The PDMP collects data on Schedules II, III, and IV controlled substances and maintains the data for 3 years.

 No. System users are prohibited from sharing access information (user name and password) with any other individual or entity including medical assistants, staff, and co-workers.
 Oregon law prohibits PDMP account sharing.
 Should any violations of user name login and password security be identified, the PDMP will revoke the user’s access to the system.
 Violations may also result in civil penalties.
 See the Prescribers Access Restrictions advice for additional information.